 Not everything you do automatically increases curb appeal so plan your strategy to avoid making big mistakes.

 Curb Appeal Don’ts

 1. Make the Entrance Puzzling: You don’t want visitors to have to guess which door is the front one.
 The entrance should be obvious, warm and inviting.

 2. Plant Annuals in Front: Instead use perennials that last to power up and beautify your landscape.

 3. Follow Weird Trends: Hardscaping the entire yard, using colored mulch and trimming hedges into shapes of ex-presidents all come to mind as being turnoffs to potential buyers.

 4. Veer Away From the Neighborhood Style: You don’t want to have the home people point to and say, “what was he thinking?”
-Instead your house should harmonize with those around it.
+Instead your house’s curb appeal should harmonize with those around it.

 5. Plant Close to Walkways or the House: Hedges hanging over paths or walkways look unkempt.
 Trees that seem small when sowed into the ground can grow very large with a root system that can disturb your foundation.